-Porth Wen is a beach of shingle and low-tide rocks and rock-pools, backed by steep bracken covered banks, with rocks and rockpools at low tide.
-On the western side of the bay is a derelict brick works which can be reached along the shore or from the coastal path.
-Just beyond this is a natural rock arch and a small harbour from where the bricks were exported.
-On the eastern side of the bay in a zawn near the headland is a small copper mine, about 50 yards long which can be explored with the aid of a torch.
+Porth Wen is a beach of shingle and low-tide rocks and rock-pools, backed by steep bracken-covered banks with a derelict brick works on the western side.
+Just beyond it is a natural rock arch and a small harbour from where the bricks were exported.
+On the eastern side of the bay in a zawn near the headland, is a copper mine adit about 50 yards long which can be explored with the aid of a torch.

-Access to the beach is a steep path down the bank, which is likely to be extremely slippery in wet conditions.

-There is space for 2 or 3 vehicles to park on the sloping verge at Grid Ref : SH398942 (Lat : 53.4213°N, Lon : 4,4117°W), from where a public footpath (the one on the right) leads down to the coastal path behind the beach.
-Further parking can be found on lay-bys a little further away near the junction with the A5025.
+Access to the shore is a steep path down the bank, which is likely to be extremely slippery in wet conditions.
+Parking space for 2 or 3 vehicles can be found on the sloping verge at Grid Ref : SH398942 (Lat : 53.4213°N, Lon : 4,4117°W), from where a public footpath (the one on the right) leads to the coastal path behind the beach.
+A short distance away, further parking is available on lay-bys near the junction with the A5025.